LaylaSouthcombe/airbnb_web_scraper/README.md

-# AirBnb Web Scraper
+# Airbnb Web Scraper

-This web scraper uses puppeteer to launch a headless browser instance to allow scraping of single-page applications such as AirBnb.
+This web scraper uses puppeteer to launch a headless browser instance to allow scraping of single-page applications such as Airbnb.

 ## How to use